 Surgical abortion uses surgery to end a pregnancy.

 A medical, or nonsurgical, abortion can be done within 7 weeks from the first day of the woman's last period.
-A combination of prescription hormone medicines are used to help the body remove the fetus and placenta tissue.
-Your health care provider may give you the medicines after performing a physical exam and asking questions about your medical history.
+A combination of prescription hormone medicines is used to help the body remove the fetus and placenta tissue.
+Your health care provider may give you the medicines after doing a physical exam and asking questions about your medical history.

 Medicines used include mifepristone, methotrexate, misoprostol, prostaglandins, or a combination of these medicines.
 Your provider will prescribe the medicine, and you will take it at home.

 After you take the medicine, your body will expel the pregnancy tissue.
 Most women have moderate to heavy bleeding and cramping for several hours.
-Your provider may prescribe medicine for pain and possible nausea to make you more comfortable during this process.
+Your provider may prescribe medicine for pain and nausea if needed to ease your discomfort during this process.